florenceclavaud/testRepo/next-steps.md

 Of course, the schedule also depends on RiC-O users, on their comments, expectations and proposals.
 RiC-O users now can create issues, and also fork the repository and create pull requests from a fork.

-You can also simply contact us and send comments and questions, using either ([egad at ica.org mailbox](mailto:egad@ica.org), or RiC-O users discussion list (if you want to subscribe to this list, simply email to Florence Clavaud (florence.clavaud@culture.gouv.fr).
+You can also simply contact us and send comments and questions, using either ([egad at ica.org mailbox](mailto:egad@ica.org), or RiC-O users discussion list.
+If you would like to subscribe to the RiC-O discussion list, simply email to Florence Clavaud ([florence.clavaud at culture.gouv.fr](mailto:florence.clavaud@culture.gouv.fr)).

 The global schedule is the following: